Neurological reparative therapy: Integrated components

 The four pillars of neurological reparative therapy are Brain Development, Attachment, Resiliency, and Trauma Treatment.
 The integration of all these components provides the synergy that leads to optimal positive brain change, which provides lasting change.
 Of these pillars, the research and literature on attachment is the oldest of the four, going back nearly a half-century.
 The ability of an individual to successfully bond and attach to others has been growing in importance as new information is learned about how the human body – and specifically how the brain – modulates and copes with stress.
 There is now a new resurgence in focusing on attachment in the treatment process of individuals, couples, and families.
 Resiliency research is showing it is not the negative experiences everyone encounters in life that is key, but rather the ability of the individual to cope with and bounce back from adverse situations.
 Resiliency is growing in importance not only in mental health settings but also in educational, occupational, and medical areas.
 The pillar that has seen the most influx over the last two decades has been brain development.
 The explosion of new information has been facilitated by sophisticated brain scanning technology, to determine in real time how the brain is processing and responding to interventions.
 At this point, our knowledge of the brain and how it works is doubling every ten years.
 NRT works to integrate new information on the brain into the healing process.
 While the field of trauma treatment is as old as is attachment, it takes significant advantage of the new research on brain development to better target the brain with positive change.
 For damaged individuals, trauma treatment is the container, while attachment, resiliency, and brain development are the included ingredients of the NRT process.

-Is NRT an evidence-based practice?
+Evidence-based vs practice-based

 On the continuum of evidence-based practices and practice-based evidence, the neurological reparative therapy model is in the middle.
 Causal research has limitations when it comes to isolating variables in an intervention with integrated components.
 NRT allows for the use of any and all evidence-based practices as the vehicle of treatment, since it does not restrict or specify any therapeutic approach or method.
 NRT places the responsibility for how the therapeutic process is conducted on the therapist.
 Evidence-based practices should be a major consideration of all treatment.